9-4-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+Work your way through SQL Bolt](https://sqlbolt.com)

-- What are three things you learned during this lab?
+- What are three things you learned during this lab? i learned that there are more than one way to submit the query -- also that starting a new line helps with the syntax.
+Screenshot 2023-04-23 at 5.24.17 PM.png